2 Home Birth Midwives in Evanston, Wyoming: Cost, Insurance & Hospital Backup

 Hospital backup options nearby

-Evanston has 2 certified home birth midwifes in our directory, including 2 Certified Professional Midwifes.
-Wyoming has a licensed midwifery framework supporting planned home births.
+With 2 certified home birth midwifes, Evanston has an established out-of-hospital birth community.
+The 2 Certified Professional Midwifes in our directory each carry emergency medications and neonatal resuscitation equipment.
 Wyoming Medicaid coverage for home birth is limited, so most families pay out of pocket or use commercial insurance.
 3 hospitals near Evanston provide backup if transfer becomes necessary.
-Midwives in Evanston typically accept clients from 8 to 20 weeks and serve families within a 45-minute drive.
+Packages typically include 10 to 12 prenatal visits plus postpartum home care.

 Midwife Availability in Evanston

 Evanston has 2 certified midwifes in our NPI registry: 0 Certified Nurse-Midwifes (CNM) and 2 Certified Professional Midwifes (CPM).
 Most accept clients from 8 to 20 weeks and book out 3 to 5 months in advance.
-Use the matching form to tell us your due date and insurance – we identify who is available and fits your situation.
+Contact them directly using the phone numbers below.

 Home Birth Cost in Evanston